 On December 31, 2019, the sponsor paid \$25,000, or approximately \$0.003 per share, to cover certain of our offering costs in consideration of 8,625,000 Class B ordinary shares, par value \$0.0001.
+In March 2020, our sponsor transferred 30,000 founder shares to each of our independent directors.
+These 60,000 shares shall not be subject to forfeiture in the event the underwriter's over-allotment option is not exercised.
 Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
 The per share price of the founder shares was determined by dividing the amount contributed to the company by the number of founder shares issued.
 If we increase or decrease the size of this offering, we will effect a share capitalization or a share surrender or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering in such amount as to maintain the ownership of our sponsor (and its permitted transferees), on an as-converted basis, at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.